neo-project/docs/docs/en-us/basic/governance.md

 ### Candidates

 Any and all individuals or organizations can register to become a candidate and seek votes from voters to become a committee member.
 After the registration transaction has been recorded on-chain, NEO holders can vote for the candidates they believe are best equipped to make the right decisions for Neo.
 The votes received by a candidate is calculated every 21 blocks as the sum of NEO tokens on all wallet addresses that have voted for that candidate over the past epoch.

 To ensure that committee members are truly supported by the community, elections are only effective when more than 20% of NEO tokens are used to vote.
-Afterwards, candidates with the top 21 most votes automatically become committee members.
+Afterwards, a certain number of candidates with most votes automatically become committee members and consensus nodes.

 ### Committee

-At the core of Neo N3’s governance structure, committee members are responsible for governing and maintaining the Neo N3 blockchain by adjusting network parameters to continuously meet both community and market demands.
+The committee members are elected from candidates with the top 21 most votes.
+The votes received by a candidate is calculated every 21 blocks, so voters can adjust their voting strategies flexibly according to the performance of the committee.

 For any proposal to be approved, over 50% of committee members must reach an agreement before signing a transaction to update blockchain params on-chain.

-Theoretically, the term of tenure of the committee is 21 blocks, so voters can adjust their voting strategies flexibly according to the performance of the committee.

 Moreover, the committee can appoint a number of node roles, including: